clips/pattern/README.txt

 INSTALLATION
 ============

 Pattern is written for Python 2.4+ (no support for Python 3 yet).
 The module has no external dependencies except when using LSA in the vector module, which requires NumPy (installed by default on Mac OS X).
-To install it so that the module is available in all your scripts, open a terminal and do:
+To install it so that the module is available in all your scripts, from the command line do:
 > cd pattern
 > python setup.py install